-Filed under: Blog entry (Home Page), Raffle Plane by Blair
+Filed under: Blog entry (Home Page), News, Raffle Plane by Blair

 Our annual airplane raffle is a great way to raise money for the museum, and we take our annual airplane raffle very seriously.

 There are a lot of things that need to happen before we draw the winning ticket which is why ticket sales stop at noon on the Friday before the drawing.
 First, we collect any sold and unsold tickets from our volunteer sales force.
 Some of our volunteers check out tickets to sell at a variety of aviation events and venues, and we need to get these back, sold or unsold, so they can be accounted for.
 Next, we need to make sure that the information from all of the tickets that have been sold has been correctly entered into our database.
 After we end ticket sales the day before the drawing, we conduct a thorough internal audit of every aspect of the raffle.
 In the course of this audit, we place each sold ticket stub in numerical order and cross-check against the sold tickets we have in our database.
 We do the same thing with every unsold ticket.